robertu94/robertu94.github.io/content/learning/development.markdown

 looping, variables, string manipulation, and object orientation.
 However all of this flexibility makes validation harder.

++ What tools and libraries are part of your toolchain?
+If you do not use one of these tools why not?
+What would make your tool use more effective?
+{.activity}

 # Testing

 One of the most expensive aspects of software development is when software either doesn't do what is supposed to.